craigching/GettingAndCleaningDataProject/CodeBook.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The original dataset is intended to be used with a machine learning algorithm to determine the activity (WALKING, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) from various acceleerometer data points read from a Samsung Galaxy S II smartphone worn by the subject.
+The original dataset is intended to be used with a machine learning algorithm to determine the activity (WALKING, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) from various accelerometer data points read from a Samsung Galaxy S II smartphone worn by the subject.

 The resultant dataset is a dataset that contains the mean of all mean and standard deviation variables from the original dataset by subject and activity.
 It contains 180 rows and 68 columns, data from 30 subjects over the 6 activities.